CodeYourFuture/syllabus/docs/git/index.md

 Most software engineers use a tool called Git to organise their code, and collaborate with other people.

-Git can be used for many things, and we will see lots of them throughout the course.
+Git is a version control tool, used to keep the history of changes, and make collaboration easier.
+We'll see many of its uses throughout the course.

 Each week, you're going to use Git to get a copy of your homework exercises, to submit your solutions, and to get feedback on your solutions.
 Today, you're going to learn how to do these things.